-Impervious surfaces are mainly artificial structures-such as roads, sidewalks, driveways and parking lots, as well as industrial areas such as logistics and distribution centers, that are covered by impenetrable materials such as asphalt, concrete, brick, stone,-and rooftops.
+Impervious surface are mainly artificial structures means a surface that has been compacted or covered with a layer of material so that it is highly resistant or prevents infiltration by stormwater.
+It includes roofed areas and surfaces such as compacted sand, lime rock, or clay, as well as conventionally surfaced streets, sidewalks, parking lots, and other similar surfaces-such as roads, sidewalks, driveways and parking lots, as well as industrial areas such as logistics and distribution centers, that are covered by impenetrable materials such as asphalt, concrete, brick, stone,-and rooftops.